How to Save Money on a Fun, Relaxing, AND Educational Road Trip!

 - Western Historic Trails Center (Council Bluffs, Iowa): You can check out various exhibits, films, maps, and more as you learn what early travelers to Iowa went through during the Lewis and Clark, Oregon, California, and Mormon trails.

-- Jeffers Petroglyphs (Cottonwood County, Minnesota): This is home to over 5,000 sacred rock carvings made by ancestor’s of today’s Native Americans, and you can learn about the history, anthropology, and archaeology of this place!
+- Jeffers Petroglyphs (Cottonwood County, Minnesota): This is home to over 5,000 sacred rock carvings made by ancestors of today’s Native Americans, and you can learn about the history, anthropology, and archaeology of this place!
+The site is currently closed due to COVID-19 and doesn’t have a set date to reopen.

 - Oklahoma City Zoo and Botanical Garden (Oklahoma City, Oklahoma): There are lots of fun and educational opportunities at the Oklahoma City, including classes, programs, special events, camps, and birthday parties!
 You can also look forward to other fun-filled activities, including educational and interactive signs and encounters with zookeepers.